huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_server.md

   already be created and associated with the tenant's account.
 This parameter and `admin_pass` are alternative.
 Changing this parameter creates a new IEC server resource.

-* `bind_eip` - (Optional, String, ForceNew) Specifies whether the IEC server is bound to EIP.
+* `bind_eip` - (Optional, Bool, ForceNew) Specifies whether the IEC server is bound to EIP.
 Changing this parameter creates a new IEC server resource.

 * `coverage_level` - (Optional, String, ForceNew) Specifies the coverage level of IEC sites.
 Valid value is *SITE*.